SarvarKh/ofn-wiki/Releasing.md

 ### Update the Github issue

-Add a link to the **target commit** the new release is pinned to, a link to the **Semaphore build** for that commit, and a link to the **release draft** itself into the Github issue for the release so the release tester has a nice time :heart:.
+Add a link to the **Semaphore build** for the **target commit** of the new release, and a link to the **release draft** itself into the release's Github issue so the release tester has a nice time :heart:.

 ## Testing the release